 The term 'sexting' relates to the sending of indecent images, videos and/or written messages with sexually explicit content; these are created and sent electronically.
 They are often 'shared' via social networking sites and instant messaging services.
-These images may have been because of upskirting.

 Initiation/Hazing

 Hazing is a form of initiation ceremony which is used to induct newcomers into an organisation such as sports team, etc. There are several different forms, from relatively mild rituals to severe and sometimes violent ceremonies.
 The ceremony welcomes newcomers by subjecting them to a series of trials which promote a bond between them.
 After the hazing is over, the newcomers also have something in common with older members of the organisation, because they all experienced it as part of a rite passage.
 Many rituals involve humiliation, embarrassment, abuse, and harassment.